gabriel1ns/gabriel1ns/README.md

 # 💫 About Me:
-Current seeking a Barchelor's Degree in Computer Engineering at Universidade de Pernambuco (UPE)
+Currently seeking a Barchelor's Degree in Computer Engineering at Universidade de Pernambuco (UPE)

 ## 🌐 Socials: